 Okay.

-So we the federal government have to start to regulate every part of your life, not just climate, but everything you do in order to stand off this climate change.
+So we, the federal government, have to start to regulate every part of your life, not just climate, but everything you do in order to stand off this climate change.

 So they're creating this panic.

-All right, that's what's done in every single totalitarian country.
+That's what's done in every single totalitarian country.

-So Corey Booker then says, Well, you can't eat meat.
+So Corey Booker then says, well, you can't eat meat.

-And no, I I can't eat meat.
+And no, I can't eat meat.

-The meat industry is just so much stuff in the air and the cows and all no more meat.
+The meat industry is just so much stuff in the air and the cows and no more meat.

 And then everybody has to have a job, a green job.